OnePointGlobal/OnePoint-API-Documentation-V2/README.md

 > Any other Status values are included in the documentation for the API method.

 ## Meta Data
 It is possible to provide meta data with any API method (where appropriate) in order to help track your messaging more effectively.
-For more information on this refer to the [Meta Data documentation](docs/MetaData.md).
+For more information on this refer to the [Metadata Documentation](docs/MetaData.md).

 ## Call Backs
 OnePoint Global offers the ability for callbacks on many of the methods.
 For more information check [here](docs/Callbacks.md).